 Alcoholic myopathy increases muscle weakness, decreases muscle strength, and makes changes to the muscle structure.
 About half of all alcoholics will develop some form of myopathy as a result of their drinking habits.
 While this is an alarming possibility for any alcoholic, there are ways to recognize and treat the disease.

 Symptoms tend to affect both sides of the body equally and are more prevalent in the legs.
 Usually, they appear gradually and get worse over time, but case studies have shown a sudden onset of symptoms after heavy binge drinking.

-You might be an suffering from cardiomyopathy if you experience:
+You might be suffering from cardiomyopathy if you experience:

-Please seek treatment immediately if you experience any of symptoms of alcoholic myopathy, heart-related or otherwise.
+Please seek treatment immediately if you experience any of the symptoms of alcoholic myopathy, heart-related or otherwise.

 Both alcohol and acetaldehyde — the byproduct of your liver breaking down the alcohol — work against your body’s ability to make new muscle proteins.
 This can result in up to 30% of lost muscle mass.

 Many people with alcoholic myopathy tend to lack normal levels of Vitamin E; alcohol attacks carotenoids (Vitamin E producers) in the liver, resulting in this deficiency.
 The problem here is that studies have proven that damaged muscle cells recover better when they’re exposed to Vitamin E. Since alcoholics don’t get enough of this necessary antioxidant, their muscles suffer.